RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Introduction

 In this work, we demonstrate that prompt training is not the most efficient way to implement the CLIP guidance, and propose two novel methods, named \emph{CLIP-LIT-Latent} and \emph{ResiduAl Vector Embedding (RAVE)}.
 In CLIP-LIT-Latent, we train vectors corresponding to well-lit and backlit images directly in the CLIP latent space rather than in text embedding space.
-We show that this approach has similar or superior performance in both supervised and unsupervised training regimes.
+We show that this approach has similar or superior performance when trained on paired or unpaired image data.
 Further, in RAVE, we form the guidance vector by subtracting the mean of CLIP latent vectors of backlit images from the mean of CLIP latent vectors of well-lit images.
 This residual vector points in a direction of moving backlit images to well-lit images in the CLIP embedding space.
 This vector is then used as guidance for the image enhancement model during training.
 We show that such guidance enables the enhancement model to produce high quality images, while requiring much less training time.
-While having all these benefits, both proposed CLIP-LIT-Latent and RAVE retain all the advantages of the original CLIP-LIT method, being lightweight for inference and suitable for both supervised and unsupervised training regimes.
+While having all these benefits, both proposed CLIP-LIT-Latent and RAVE retain all the advantages of the original CLIP-LIT method, being lightweight for inference and suitable for training on paired or unpaired data.
 Moreover, we show that residual vector used for guidance in RAVE is interpretable, which opens up new possibilities for overcoming biases in the training data.

 The contributions of this paper can be summarized as follows:

 \begin{enumerate}